When is the tour?

 What do I get for my money?

-You mean, apart from the chance to sing in historic churches and cathedrals, explore amazing cities including no fewer than three UNESCO World Heritage Sites (four if you drink the beer — this is not a joke!), and share beautiful English cathedral music with eager churchgoers in Belgium?
+You mean, apart from the chance to sing in historic churches and cathedrals, explore amazing cities including no fewer than three UNESCO World Heritage Sites (four if you count the beer — this is not a joke!), and share beautiful English cathedral music with eager churchgoers in Belgium?

 Well, we are also providing: